MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/CloudScript-af-context.md

 ```

 ## Use the context model when executing via the ExecuteFunction API
-When executing CloudScript through the ExecuteFunction API the context that is returned includes the following information:
+When executing CloudScript through the ExecuteFunction API the context that is provided includes the following information:
 * The Entity Profile of the caller
 * The Title Authentication Context
 * A boolean indicating if a Playsteam event will be sent as part of the function being executed